sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 :linenos: true
 ```

-- Notice that we used the `WRITE` statement rather than the `PRINT` statement from the one in the previous exercise.
+- Notice that we used the `WRITE` statement rather than the `PRINT` statement.
 - The `WRITE` statement writes output to the screen when the program is run interactively.
 In fact it writes to something called "standard output," which defaults to the screen.
 - The asterisk in the `PRINT` or `WRITE` statment specifies "free format" output.
 This essentially means that we aren't interested in the exact format in which the system prints the result.
 - The text you want to print out is inside single quotes.